-Staff and students will be required to wear masks when they enter or exit the building, in common areas, and anytime they are unable to maintain a social distance of 6 feet.
+Staff and students will be required to wear masks when they enter or exit the building, in common areas, and anytime they are unable to maintain a social distance of 6 feet to the maximum extent feasible and appropriate.

 When on campus instruction is taking place, staff who are at high risk will be offered the option to lead remote instruction classrooms and will operate out of isolated rooms within the school.
 Non-instructional staff will be given the option of work from home when possible.
 Students who are at high risk will be encouraged to participate in remote learning.